pyepri.displayers

 - Parameters:

-fg (<class 'matplotlib.image.AxesImage'> or sequence of <class 'matplotlib.image.AxesImage'>) – Image instance or sequence of image instances that belond to the same figure.
+fg (<class 'matplotlib.image.AxesImage'> or sequence of <class 'matplotlib.image.AxesImage'> or dict) – Image instance or sequence of image instances that belong to the same figure or dict with ‘fg’ key and <class ‘matplotlib.figure.Figure’> associated value.

 - Returns: